klinecharts/KLineChart/docs/en/technical-indicator.md

   title:'',
   // Default, drawing type, currently supports'line','circle' and'bar' type:'',
+  // Basic comparison data, default
+  // If set, when the graph is bar, it will be drawn above and below this value, such as: the macd value of the MACD indicator
+  baseValue: null,
   // It can be defaulted.
 It is a callback method.
 The color can be set according to the callback parameters.
 It will only take effect when the type is'circle' and'bar'
   // Return a string of color values
   color: (data, options) => {},